-Salesforce co-founder and co-CEO Marc Benioff developed the V2MOM framework in the early days of the company as a management process tool.
+Marc Benioff, co-founder and co-CEO of Salesforce, developed the V2MOM framework as a management process tool in the early days.

-But like every framework, very few manage to extract value out of its implementation.
+But like with every framework, very few manage to extract value out of its implementation.

-In this article, we’ll explain why V2MOM is such a popular framework and guide you through a flexible implementation that you can incorporate into your current management process.
+In this article, we’ll explain why V2MOM is such a popular framework and give you a step-by-step guide so you can incorporate V2MOM into your existing management process.

-V2MOM stands for Vision, Value, Methods, Obstacles and Measures and is a goal-setting framework with a distinguishable twist.
-Its simplicity makes it easy to cascade it inside the organization and focus every employee’s effort towards a single direction.
+V2MOM is a strategic planning and goal-setting framework that stands for Vision, Value, Methods, Obstacles, and Measures.
+Its simplicity makes it easy to cascade it inside the organization and focus every employee’s effort toward a single direction.

 V2MOM promises to align daily actions with long-term aspirations while increasing business transparency.
 Although it seems simple to implement, extracting the disproportionate value to the effort required is harder than it looks.

-What changes each time is the context.
-Thus the questions (and answers) become more and more specific the narrower the context gets (the C-suite’s answer to the Vision question isn’t going to be as specific as the regional marketing team’s answer).
+There is one thing that changes every time, and that is the context.
+The questions (and answers) become more and more specific the narrower the context gets.
+For example, the C-suite’s answer to the Vision question won’t be as specific as the regional marketing team’s answer.

-If your organization is struggling to communicate its strategic priorities while silos oppress your operations, then this framework is a step in the right direction.
-You’ll be able to force your teams to link their plans, projects and daily activities to the business’s priorities while increasing internal transparency.
+If your organization struggles to communicate its strategic priorities due to silos, this framework can help.
+You’ll be able to force your teams to link their plans, projects, and daily activities to the business’s priorities while increasing internal transparency.

-However, it can’t do miracles or magically solve deeper problems like toxic cultures, inexperienced leadership, or rigid organizational structures.
+However, it can't solve deeper issues like toxic cultures, inexperienced leadership, or rigid organizational structures.
 In other words, V2MOM is not a transformational or change management framework.
 But it’s a great catalyst for certain processes if the right conditions are present.

-Like every strategic framework, there is no right or wrong way to implement the V2MOM process.
-There are, however, principles that will make the process easier and remove unnecessary friction.
+As with every strategic framework, there is no right or wrong way to implement the V2MOM process.

 V2MOM adds a small twist to this.